 Keep this manual in the coach at all times.
 Make sure this manual is kept with the coach when ownership is transferred.
 Please use the appropriate card at the end of this manual to promptly notify Prevost Car of any change of address or transfer of ownership.
 This will ensure we provide fast and reliable coach service to all coach operators.

-Warnings, cautions and notes are used throughout this manual to emphasize important points when necessary:
+DANGER, WARNING, CAUTION and NOTE. are used throughout this manual to emphasize important points when necessary: